Hawaii Marijuana Laws

 Cultivation

 Cultivation of any amount of marijuana is a crime in Hawaii.
 If fewer than 25 plants are involved, the offense is treated as simple possession.
-If between 25 and 50 plants are involved, the offense is a felony with a maximum penalty of five years in prison and $10,000.
+If between 25 and 50 plants are involved, the offense is a felony with a maximum penalty of 5 years in prison and $10,000.

 It is a felony to grow fewer than 25 plants on another person’s property with the person’s consent.
 The maximum sentence is 10 years in prison and $25,000 in fines.
 The top penalty for growing more than 25 plants on another person’s property is 20 years in prison and $50,000.